-We are grateful and honored to have an opportunity to create non-commodified art at this time of continued dificulty, as we emerge from the pandemic.
+We are grateful and honored to have an opportunity to create new art at this time of continued dificulty, as we emerge from the pandemic.

-We are currently raising funds for the creation of this interactive, kinetic and musical artwork.
-We are hoping to present it to the public for the first time in Black Rock City 2022, and following that in Seattle, Vashon and beyond.
-Originally planned for 2020, we lost much of our promised funding last year due to public funds being reallocated for the pandemic.
-Our largest single funder, Burning Man Arts, is making the 2020 honorarium funds available for 2021.
-We are seeking to make up for our lost funding.
+Lelavision's Ela Lamblin has designed and is fabricating the artwork out of Stainless Steel and Aluminum.
+Originally planned for 2020, we lost much of our promised funding due to public funds being reallocated for the pandemic.
+Our largest single funder, Burning Man Arts, made the 2020 honorarium funds available to us in 2021.
+We are seeking to make up for our lost funding, and cover the increased costs of materials and srvices.
 Your donation will go towards the creation of the artwork and It's subsequant appearances.